Damans227/BlogV1/_posts/2021-03-18-Big-O-Notation.md

 categories: Algorithms
 show_date: true
 header:
-  image: /assets/images/BigO.jpeg
+  image: /assets/images/BigO.jpg
 ---

 In computer science a set of terminology has been developed to make it easier to talk about the logic behind a code.
 The ability to use those terms, will enable you to become a better programmer.
 Having a comprehensive understanding of these terms also allows you to compare the efficiency of different approaches to a coding problem.
 It's like math except it's an awesome, not-boring kind of math!

 <h1 id="1.
-What is an algorithm ? ">What is an algorithm ?</h1>
+What is an algorithm ? ">1.
+What is an algorithm ?</h1>

 Now in order to solve any problem in computer science generally we write computer programs.
 These are considered instructions given to a computer to solve a particular problem.
 There is a term for this in computer science.
 The step by step code that goes into instructions we tell to a computer in a particular program is basically called an `algorithm`.
 So basically any piece of code that performs some operation can be considered an `algorithm`.